 Challenges Facing e-Commerce in Africa

 According to Chris Folayan, one big challenge facing e-commerce is the lack of skills and knowledge among players in the sector.
 Skills such as marketing copywriting, product description, and breathtaking photography for companies’ products continue to hinder African e-commerce.

 According to him, some of the products which fit the bill locally struggle to meet product quality demands abroad.
 In an interview, Chris Folayan said,

 “With no easily accessible standards at hand, we innovated our own ‘African Made Product Standards’ (AMPS).
 It’s another area where we have had to go beyond what would be considered the responsibilities of a marketplace in developed countries.
 We have had to train local firms and put in place control mechanisms.”

-Chris Folayan is a living testament to the fact that Africa is indeed a friendly home for its returnee offspring.
+Chris Folayan is a living testament to the fact that Africa is a friendly home for returnees.
 It is a place where all Africans can truly realize their potential and go on to achieve their dreams.